rlouf/mcx/design_notes/mcx_design.md

 ### Bayesian Neural Networks are distributions over functions

-*the API for random layers is not yet fixed.
-Many details need to be ironed.*
+*The API for random layers is not yet fixed.
+Many details need to be ironed out.*

 The following will be valid `mcx` code.
 The execution of the generative model is as follows:

 1. Generate a function called `nn` by getting a sample of its weights' layers;
 2. Get the category probabilities by passing the image through the sampled function.
-3. Generate a category at random from th categorical distibution with the previously computed value of the vector `p`.
+3. Generate a category at random from the categorical distibution with the previously computed value of the vector `p`.

 ```python